Rey79-coder/Echeriri/README.md

 Richie Tauch / DEVELOPER OF THE FOUR COLLECTIONS AND BULMA IMPLEMENTATION/

-Chad Renegar / DEVELOPER OF THE ABOUT, CONTACT, AND JS FUNCIONALITY /
+Chad Renegar / DEVELOPER OF THE ABOUT, CONTACT, AND JS FUNCTIONALITY /

 Reyna Ramirez / DEVELOPER OF THE THE HEADER AND FOOTER AS WELL AS MOCKUP/